Torque Vectoring Market

 Torque Vectoring Market Recent Developments

-- In February 2023, American Axle & Manufacturing Holdings, Inc. announced agreements with NIO and Mercedes to develop high-performance hybrid-electric systems and electric vehicle components with large players.
-This P3 system layout, with the electric motor on the rear axle, optimizes the weight distribution and increases the total output torque compared to a transmission-mounted electric motor (P2 hybrid).
+In February 2023, American Axle & Manufacturing Holdings, Inc. announced strategic agreements with NIO and Mercedes to co-develop high-performance hybrid-electric systems and electric vehicle components.
+The collaboration focuses on a P3 system layout, where the electric motor is positioned on the rear axle, optimizing weight distribution and enhancing total output torque compared to conventional P2 hybrid configurations.

 Torque Vectoring Market Segment Analysis

-In this report, the Torque Vectoring Market has been segmented by electric vehicle type, clutch actuation type, propulsion, technology, vehicle type and geography.
+In this report, the Torque Vectoring Market has been segmented by EV Type, Propulsion, Vehicle Type, Clutch Actuation Type, Technology and Geography.

 Torque Vectoring Market, Segmentation by Clutch Actuation Type